 7. Mr. Mahabir personally prepared the 1980 Federal, New York and New Jersey income tax returns.
 Mr. and Mrs. Mahabir filed a joint Federal income tax return for 1980 which listed their address as 1365 St. Nicholas Avenue, Apartment 25R, New York, New York.
-However, said 1980 Federal income tax return also indicated, in response to information requested by the Census Bureau for revenue sharing, that residences were maintained in both New York, New York
+However, said 1980 Federal income tax return also indicated, in response to information requested by the Census Bureau for revenue sharing, that residences were maintained in both New York, New York and Edison, New Jersey.

-1 Petitioners have been separated and living apart since sometime in 1976.
+Petitioners have been separated and living apart since sometime in 1976.
+As of the date of the hearing, petitioners had not entered into a formal written separation agreement.